timmyRS/UtopiaScript/docs/cli.md

 ## Debug Mode

 When using the `--debug` or `-d` flag, debug mode will be enabled, resulting in verbose output which should hopefully reveal how your code is understood.
-Note that for big scripts the [Debug Extension](extensions.md#debug) is available to toggle debug mode on-demand, which is especially useful for bigger scripts.
+Note that the [Debug Extension](extensions.md#debug) is available to toggle debug mode on-demand, which is especially useful for bigger scripts.